 Node.js keeps track of active event listeners

-- a timer waiting for a specific time to elapse
+- a timer waiting for system clock to reach certain reading

-- a handler to be invoked whenever a new HTTP connection is established
+- a handler to be invoked whenever new HTTP request arrives

-- a code that's waiting for a file read to complete
+- a code that's waiting for file read to complete

 Program lives as long as there are active event listeners

-A Node.js program will keep running as long as there are active event listeners present.
-After the last event listener has finished or otherwise terminated the Node.js program will also terminate.
+A Node.js program will keep running as long as there are active event listeners.
+After the last event listener has finished or otherwise terminated, the Node.js program will also terminate.

 You could terminate the server program by issuing

 server.close() after a while.
-It would then finish serving any pending connections an eventually exit.
-Since at that point it would have no active event listeners present.
+It would then finish serving any pending connections and eventually exit.
+At that point, it would have no active event listeners present.